knutin/pacman_server/README.md

     action JSON-ENCODED-DATA

 That is, a keyword with the name of the action you wish to perform, a space and then the arguments encoded as JSON.
+The line may or may not end in a newline.
 You should only send one command and then wait for a reply.
 If your program is not well behaved, the server will crash and your game state will be lost.

 API
 ---